theduckhorse/Rover-Slime-Tutorial-A2/comms/README.md

 ![Latency](./assets/protocol1way.png)

 ### Latency with MQTT
-#### When we changed the publisher from another laptop to m5stick, we noticed there was a big difference is latency.
+#### When we changed the publisher from laptop to m5stick, we noticed there was a big difference is latency.
 We suspect it is due to the API (M5mqtt) that is causing a significant increase in latency (https://docs.m5stack.com/en/mpy/advanced/mqtt)
 ![Latency](./assets/protocol1wayMQTT.png)

 ### Lactency for RTT